LeeCampbell/IntroToRx/content/02_KeyTypes.md

 (OnNext)*(OnError|OnComplete)?
 ```

 More subtly, observable sources are allowed to do nothing at all.
-In fact there's a built-in implementation.
-If you call `Observable.Never<int>()` it will return an `IObservable<int>`, and if you subscribe to that, it will never call any methods on your observer.
+In fact there's a built-in implementation to save developers from the effort of writing a source that does nothing: if you call `Observable.Never<int>()` it will return an `IObservable<int>`, and if you subscribe to that, it will never call any methods on your observer.
 This might not look immediately useful—it is logically equivalent to an `IEnumerable<T>` in which the enumerator's `MoveNext` method never returns.
 That might not be usefully distinguishable from crashing.
 It's slightly different with Rx, because when we model this "no items emerge ever" behaviour, we don't need to block a thread forever to do it.
 We can just decide never to call any methods on the observer.
-This may seem daft, but as you've seen with the `Quiescent` example, sometimes we create observable sources not because we want the actual items that emerge from it, but because we're interested in the instants where interesting things happen.
+This may seem daft, but as you've seen with the `Quiescent` example, sometimes we create observable sources not because we want the actual items that emerge from it, but because we're interested in the instants when interesting things happen.
 It can sometimes be useful to be able to model "nothing interesting ever happens" cases.

+We're not quite done with the Rx's rules, but the last one applies only when we choose to unsubscribe from a source before it comes to a natural end.

 ## Subscription Lifetime

-Before we can move on to seeing how to create `IObservable<T>` sources that represent streams of events that are meaningful to our applications, there's one more thing we need to understand about the relationship between observers and observables: the lifetime of a subscription.
+There's one more aspect of the relationship between observers and observables to understand: the lifetime of a subscription.

 You already know from the rules of `IObserver<T>` that a call to either `OnComplete` or `OnError` denotes the end of a sequence.
 We passed an `IObserver<T>` to `IObservable<T>.Subscribe`, and now the subscription is over.
-But what if we want to stop the subscription earlier.
+But what if we want to stop the subscription earlier?

-You might have noticed that the `Subscribe` method returns an `IDisposable`.
-It does that so that we can cancel our subscription.
+I mentioned earlier that the `Subscribe` method returns an `IDisposable`, which enables us to cancel our subscription.
 Perhaps we only subscribed to a source because our application opened some window showing the status of some process, and we wanted to update the window to reflect that's process's progress.
 If the user closes that window, we no longer have any use for the notifications.
 And although we could just ignore all further notifications, that could be a problem if the thing we're monitoring never reaches a natural end—our observer would continue to receive notifications for the lifetime of the application.
 This is a waste of CPU power (with corresponding implications for battery life and environmental impact) and it can also prevent the garbage collector from reclaiming memory that should have become free.

 So we are free to indicate that we no longer wish to receive notifications by calling `Dispose` on the object returned by `Subscribe`.
-There are a few non-obvious details, however.
+There are, however, a few non-obvious details.

+### Disposal of Subscriptions is Optional

-First, you aren't required to call `Dispose`.
-Obviously if you want to remain subscribed to events for the lifetime of your process, this makes sense, but what might be less obvious is that if you subscribe to an `IObservable<T>` that does come to an end, it automatically tidies up after itself: `IObservable<T>` implementations are not allowed to assume that you will definitely call `Dispose`, so they are required to perform whatever cleanup they need to do if they stop by calling the observer's `OnCompleted` or `OnError`.
+You are not required to call `Dispose` on the object returned by `Subscribe`.
+Obviously if you want to remain subscribed to events for the lifetime of your process, this makes sense: you never stop using the object, so of course you don't dispose it.
+But what might be less obvious is that if you subscribe to an `IObservable<T>` that does come to an end, it automatically tidies up after itself.

+`IObservable<T>` implementations are not allowed to assume that you will definitely call `Dispose`, so they are required to perform any necessary cleanup if they stop by calling the observer's `OnCompleted` or `OnError`.
 This is unusual—in most cases where a .NET API returns a brand new object created on your behalf that implements `IDisposable`, it's an error not to dispose it.
 But `IDisposable` objects representing Rx subscriptions are an exception to this rule.
 You only need to dispose them if you want them to stop earlier than they otherwise would.

+### Cancelling Subscriptions may be Slow or Even Ineffectual

-Second, `Dispose` won't necessarily take effect instantly.
-Obviously it will take some non-zero amount of time in between your code reaching the point where it calls `Dispose`, and the `Dispose` implementation reaching the point where it actually does something.
+`Dispose` won't necessarily take effect instantly.
+Obviously it will take some non-zero amount of time in between your code calling into `Dispose`, and the `Dispose` implementation reaching the point where it actually does something.
 Less obviously, some observable sources may need to do non-trivial work to shut things down.

 A source might create a thread to be able to monitor for and report whatever events it represents.
 (That would happen with the filesystem source shown above when running on Linux on .NET 7, because the `FileSystemWatcher` class itself creates its own thread on Linux.)
 It might take a while for the thread to detect that it is supposed to shut down.

+It is fairly common practice for an `IObservable<T>` to represent some underlying work.
+For example, Rx can take any factory method that returns a `Task<T>` and wrap it as an `IObservable<T>`.
+It will invoke the factory once for each call to `Subscribe`, so if there are multiple subscribers to a single `IObservable<T>` of this kind, each one effectively gets its own `Task<T>`.
+This wrapper is able to supply the factory with a `CancellationToken`, and if an observer unsubscribes by calling `Dispose` before the task naturally runs to completion, it will put that `CancellationToken` into a cancelled state.
+This might have the effect of bringing the task to a halt, but that will work only if the task happens to be monitoring the `CancellationToken`.
+Even if it is, it might take some time to bring things to a complete halt.
+Crucially, the `Dispose` call doesn't wait for that to happen—it will attempt to initiate cancellation but it may return before cancellation is complete.

+### The Rules of Rx Sequences when Unsubscribing

+The fundamental rules of Rx sequences described earlier only considered sources that decided when (or whether) to come to a halt.
+What if a subscriber unsubscribes early?
+There is only one rule:

-Thirdly, sources have considerable latitude about when they stop producing events.
-The only guarantee is that once the call to `Dispose` has returned, the source will make no further calls to the relevant observer.
-But otherwise, observable sources have latitude here.
-Any of the following would be legal:
+Once the call to `Dispose` has returned, the source will make no further calls to the relevant observer.
+If you call `Dispose` on the object returned by `Subscribe`, then once that call returns you can be certain that the observer you passed in will receive no further calls to any of its three methods (`OnNext`, `OnError`, or `OnComplete`).

+That might seem clear enough, but it leaves a grey area: what happens when you've called `Dispose` but it hasn't returned yet?
+The rules permit sources to continue to emit events in this case.
+In fact they couldn't very well require otherwise: it will invariably take some non-zero length of time for the `Dispose` implementation to make enough progress to have any effect, so in a multi-threaded world it it's always going to be possible that an event gets delivered in between the call to `Dispose` starting, and the call having any effect.
+The only situation in which you could depend on no further events emerging would be if your call to `Dispose` happened inside the `OnNext` handler—in this case the source will already have noted a call to `OnNext` is in progress so further calls were already blocked before the call to `Dispose` started.

+But assuming that your observer wasn't already in the middle of an `OnNext` call, any of the following would be legal:

 * stopping calls to `IObserver<T>` almost immediately after `Dispose` begins, even when it takes a relatively long time to bring any relevant underlying processes to a halt, in which case your observer will never receive an `OnCompleted` or `OnError`
 * producing notifications that reflect the process of shutting down (including calling `OnError` if an error occurs while trying to bring things to a neat halt, or `OnCompleted` if it halted without problems)
 * producing a few more notifications for some time after the call to `Dispose` begins, but cutting them off at some arbitrary point, potentially losing track even of important things like errors that occurred while trying to bring things to a halt

 As it happens, Rx has a preference for the first option.
-If you're using an `IObservable<T>` implemented by Rx (e.g., one returned by a LINQ operator) it is highly likely to have this characteristic.
-This is partly to avoid trick situations in which observers try to do things to their sources inside their notification callbacks—re-entrancy tends to be awkward to deal with, and Rx avoids ever having to deal with this particular form of re-entrancy by ensuring that it has already stopped delivering notifications to the observer before it begins the work of shutting down a subscription.
+If you're using an `IObservable<T>` implemented by the `System.Reactive` library (e.g., one returned by a LINQ operator) it is highly likely to have this characteristic.
+This is partly to avoid tricky situations in which observers try to do things to their sources inside their notification callbacks—re-entrancy tends to be awkward to deal with, and Rx avoids ever having to deal with this particular form of re-entrancy by ensuring that it has already stopped delivering notifications to the observer before it begins the work of shutting down a subscription.

 This sometimes catches people out.
 If you need to be able to cancel some process that you are observing but you need to be able to observe everything it does up until the point that it stops, then you can't use unsubscription as the shutdown mechanism.
 As soon as you've called `Dispose`, the `IObservable<T>` that returned that `IDisposable` is no longer under any obligation to tell you anything.
 This can be frustrating, because the `IDisposable` returned by `Subscribe` can sometimes seem like such a natural and easy way to shut something down.
 But basic truth is this: once you've initiated unsubscription, you can't rely on getting any further notifications associated with that subscription.
 You _might_ receive some—the source is allowed to do that.
 But you can't rely on it—the source is also allowed to silence itself immediately, and that's what most Rx-implemented sources will do.

+In short, if you unsubscribe, then a source is not obliged to tell you when things stop, and in most cases it definitely won't tell you.

 ### Subscription Lifetime and Composition